Miracle Pre-Schooler Entertainment Freebie: Animal Scavenger Hunt Flashcards

 A project I've yet to complete that the kids have been asking about due to getting the new website here ready was finally about to be underway: printing out more of my cameo art prints for each of their rooms.
 Sprucing up is what I like to do to lift spirits around here and redirect nervous energy, so I decided it was time.
 Then, it occurred to me that a lot of kids could use something to cheer them up while they're cooped up, and I got to thinking about how I might be able to help.

-I've decided to introduce digital products, and to offer them as freebies for the first week of their release.
+I've decided to introduce digital products, and to offer them as rotating weekly freebies.
 This terrifies me a little bit, because it's really hard to protect your work when it's a digital download.
-I'm taking the faith in humanity route, and hoping these little freebies and instant downloads are a source of joy in your home.
+I'm taking the faith in humanity route, and hoping these freebies and instant downloads are a source of joy in your home.

 All will be: